peoray/peoray/README.md

 ### Hi, I'm Emmanuel 👋

-I'm a Software Developer and Technical Writer who is passionate about Open Source and Learning in Public.
+I'm a JavaScript Software Developer and Technical Writer who is passionate about Open Source and Learning in Public.

 I’ve been doing software development for over 4+ years and enjoy working with technologies such as Javascript, Vue, Node, MongoDB, TailwindCSS, etc. Currently, I work with Javascript and enjoy writing and teaching it through code and words.
 I put great emphasis on code quality, user experience, developer experience, documentation, testing and performance throughout my projects.